bazelbuild/intellij/contrib/protosync/README.md

 ## Behavior

-if any `proto_import_roots` sections are found and the plugin is missing add an information issue to install the plugin.
+1. If any `proto_import_roots` sections are found and the plugin is missing add an information issue to install the plugin.

-Add workspace directories to the protobuf plugin so that it may resolve types correctly.
+2. Convert any entries found in `proto_import_roots` to filesystem locations.
+3. For declared root that is verified to exist add it to the Protobuf plugin configuration.
+If the directory was not yet fetched by bazel raise a note and ignore.
+Eventually once the user has primed their workspace the directories should be added.

 valid `proto_import_roots`:
 ```